romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 await db.table.all().update({ name: 'new name' });
 ```

-If `.select` and `.where` were specified before the update it will return an array of updated records.
+If `select` and `where` were specified before the update it will return an array of updated records.

-If `.select` and `.take`, `.find`, or similar were specified before the update it will return one updated record.
+If `select` and `take`, `find`, or similar were specified before the update it will return one updated record.

 For a column value you can provide a specific value, raw SQL, a query object that returns a single value, or a callback with a sub-query.